-This Halloween we’re taking inspiration from some of the most iconic horror film villains of all time, and replicating their looks for some utterly terrifying horror movie fancy dress!
-From retro frights to modern delights, we’ve got you covered if you want to unleash your inner monster this Halloween – and win the Halloween costume competition!
+This Halloween we’re taking inspiration from some of the most iconic horror movie characters and replicating their looks for some utterly terrifying horror movie fancy dress!
+We’ve got you covered from retro frights to modern delights if you want to unleash your inner monster this Halloween – and win the Halloween costume competition!

 Classic Horror Scares

 Straight from the VHS collections of our parents, these killers have frightened generations of children and adults alike!

 This iconic pair of twins are the tragic victims of their father’s murderous impulses while working at the truly creepy Overlook Hotel.
 Encountered just once by Danny, their creepy mantra asking Danny to play with them “forever…and ever…” has haunted many a nightmare.